hyperledger/fabric/docs/source/policies.rst

 Consider the Writers policy referred to with the ``------->`` mark in the above example.
 This policy may be referred to by the shorthand notation ``/Channel/Application/Writers``.
-Note that the elements resembling directory components are group names, whlie the last component resembling a file basename is the policy name.
+Note that the elements resembling directory components are group names, while the last component resembling a file basename is the policy name.

 Different components of the system will refer to these policy names.
 For